JimmyPPN/1800_202310_BBY05/README.md

 * Jimmy Nguyen (JimmyPPN - Github).
 I'm excited about this project because I get more hands-on programming experience.

 * Jaskirat Singh (Former computer networking student).
-I'm excited about this project because I get more hands-on programming experience
+I'm excited about this project because I get more hands-on programming experience.

 ## 3. Technologies and Resources Used